marcmascarell/artificer/README.md

 Thank you for considering contributing!
 You can contribute at any time forking the project and making a pull request.

+You can find detailed instructions of how to setup the development environment [here](https://github.com/marcmascarell/artificer-demo).

 ##Support

 If you need help or any kind of support, please send an e-mail to Marc Mascarell at marcmascarell@gmail.com.